 How to make paper snowflakes

 With Jack Frost nipping at our toes and leaving lacy patterns on window panes, thoughts have well and truly turned to Christmas, and how we all decorate our houses for the festive season.
-These paper snowflakes provide a great festive embellishment for anywhere in the house.
+At Allan Bank in Grasmere we love making these paper snowflakes to provide a great festive embellishment for anywhere in the house.
 Attach them to window panes with blue tack or, if your pattern allows for it, make a wreath by tying them together with string through one of the holes at the side and hanging them up.

 If you’re starting with an A4 piece of paper or a rectangular shape, make a square by folding one corner down to form a triangle and cutting off the excess paper.